 Any tuning is possible on a ukulele as long as the ukulele's construction supports it and a string is available.

-There are three somewhat common tunings in popular use today, C, D and G tuning - with C tuning the most popular - with two popular variations.
+There are three common tunings in popular use today, C, D and G tuning - with C tuning the most popular with two popular variations.

-If coming from the guitar where the strings are tuned low to high, ofter called a linear tuning.
+If coming from the guitar world where the strings are tuned low to high, ofter called a linear tuning.
 An instrument like the ukulele with a re-entrant tuning where the lowest note of the instrument might not be the lowest string can seem a little strange at first.
-This re-entrant tuning, which places all the notes of a chord within one octave is part of the unique ukulele sound.
-This is especially for the smaller soprano and concert ukuleles.
+This re-entrant tuning, which places all the notes of a chord within one octave, is part of the unique ukulele sound.
+This tuning is especially common for the smaller soprano and concert ukuleles.

-For C Tuning ( G C E A ) the above fretted notes are ALL the exact same pitches when using the re-entrant tuning.
-And when using a low G string the note on the string four is one octave lower than the re-entrant tuning's string four.
+For C Tuning ( G C E A ) the above fretted notes are ALL the exact same pitch (A) when using the re-entrant, "high G" tuning.
+And when using a low G string the A on the string four is one octave lower than the others.

 To tune the ukulele relative to itself, compare the fretted notes on string four ( closest to your nose ) fret(2), string three (fret 9), and string two (fret 5) to the open string one.
 Tune up or down to the match this open string one's note.